video-dev/hls.js/doc/API.md

    - `Hls.Events.BUFFER_APPENDING`  - fired when we append a segment to the buffer
     -  data: { segment : segment object }
   - `Hls.Events.BUFFER_APPENDED`  - fired when we are done with appending a media segment to the buffer
-    -  data: { parent : segment parent that triggered BUFFER_APPENDING, pending : nb of segments waiting for appending for this segment parent }
+    -  data: { parent : segment parent that triggered `BUFFER_APPENDING`, pending : nb of segments waiting for appending for this segment parent }
   - `Hls.Events.BUFFER_EOS`  - fired when the stream is finished and we want to notify the media buffer that there will be no more data
     -  data: { }
   - `Hls.Events.BUFFER_FLUSHING`  - fired when the media buffer should be flushed